-While it is getting more and more expensive to live in Mumbai, in truth most people coming from abroad or earning an income online, should still find it pretty affordable, certainly in comparison to virtually every city in Europe or North America.
+While it is getting more and more expensive to live in Mumbai, in truth most people coming from abroad or earning an income online, should still find it pretty affordable, certainly in comparison to virtually every major city in Europe or North America.
 For those looking to do a fair bit of socialising and enjoy nights out, Mumbai is the obvious option in India as there isn’t really much of a party culture elsewhere with the possible exception of Goa.

-Estimated Living Costs – 55,000 Rupees per month
+Living Cost Index – 65,000 Rupees per month

-It’s estimated the city’s population has trebled since the start of the 21st Century to around 12 million today.
+It’s estimated the city’s population has tripled since the start of the 21st Century to around 12 million today.
 The wave of migrants into Bangalore has largely been driven by its reputation as the IT capital of India.
 South Asia’s own Silicon Valley is the headquarters for many of the country’s major tech companies and while such rapid growth does create problems, Bangalore maintains a cleaner and more organised feel than many of its counterparts.

 IT jobs are not the only reason people move to Bangalore though.
-One key advantage is that it has a much more pleasant, cooler climate than other major Indian cities with an elevation of nearly 1km above sea level ensuring it avoids the suffocating heat that can at times make life in other parts of India seriously unpleasant, at least for the uninitiated.
+One key advantage is that it has a much more pleasant, cooler climate than other major Indian cities with an elevation of nearly 1 km above sea level ensuring it avoids the suffocating heat that can at times make life in other parts of India seriously unpleasant, at least for the uninitiated.

-Estimated Living Costs – 40,000 Rupees per month
+Living Cost Index – 52,500 Rupees per month

 Finally we head to the southern state of Kerala and the Arabian Sea port of Kochi or Cochin.
 Formally an important spice trading centre and with Portuguese, Dutch and British colonial legacies, Kochi has a varied past and remains the most important city in Kerala to this day.

-While work opportunities may be less plentiful here than in other places, Kochi and the surrounding areas have a great deal that attracts both travellers and those looking to live for a short or longer period in India.
+While work opportunities may be less plentiful here than in other places, Kochi and the surrounding areas have a great deal that attract both travellers and those looking to live for a short or longer period in India.
 Kochi is the base for getting out and exploring the Kerala backwaters with houseboats available for rent by the day.
 The Kerala coastline is also dotted with dramatic cliff top villages and some of the country’s best beaches.

-Estimated Living Costs – 30,000 Rupees per month
+Living Cost Index – 40,000 Rupees per month

 With, at the last count, 46 Indian cities having a population of more than a million, you aren’t exactly short on options when it comes to finding a big urban area to live in.
 All are extremely affordable by global standards, but there are still some pretty big variations in the cost of living in India when you move between different regions and different cities.
 The table above features all of the biggest Indian cities plus a few selected places which are generally regarded among the best to live in or of specific interest to people moving to India.

 As you can see, Mumbai is by some distance the most expensive Indian city in terms of living costs.
 Home to a growing middle class, many people in Mumbai nowadays live on far more than 65,000 Rupees per month yet many entire households still survive on considerably less in the slums.
 Delhi and Bangalore also rank amongst the most expensive cities in India, with costs notably higher than the national average.
 However as you move further down, you can find real value with some of the ones near the bottom ranking among not just the cheapest cities in India but the very cheapest cities in the world to live in.

 In all cases though, much will depend on what kind of neighbourhood you want to be in and what kind of accommodation you are looking to have.
-If you want a modern property in the very best districts, you will struggle to stick to the budgets outlined above.
+If you want a modern property in the very best districts, you will certainly struggle to stick to the budgets outlined above.